Therapy & Accelerated Hypnotherapy

 Addiction is often a strong indicator of PTSD, though not always.
 Sometimes addictions are habits that we just can't get a handle on.
 Hypnotherapy can be an effective way of treating addiction, though I haven't specialized in the treatment of addictions.
 Gabor Maté asks wise, empathic question, “Not why the addiction, but why the pain?”

-While I work with clients who have PTSD symptoms and addictive behaviours, I will not have sessions with patients who are under the influence of drugs or alcohol.
+While I work with clients who have PTSD symptoms and addictive behaviours, I prefer not to have sessions with patients who are under the influence of drugs or alcohol.

 RATES:

-At this time, I’m not able to offer more reduced rate spots.
-In general, I work long-term with people, and presently my reduced rate positions are filled, though it doesn’t hurt to ask.
+In general, I work long-term with people, and presently my reduced rate positions are filled.

-At this time, I accept e-transfer, wire transfer and Paypal.
+At this time, I accept e-transfer and Paypal.